 Now we need VST instruments for different types of instruments and a MIDI controller or Keyboard to play the instrument through that.

 When you are in the bedroom studio step, you don’t need to invest in VST instruments, but in the case of home studios, you really need at least a few.

 Such as a bass guitar, electric guitar, sax, strings, etc so that when the musician is not available you can fill the gap by playing the instrument with your MIDI controller.

 Even, most of the music producers today are one-man army producing music with VST instruments, loop, and samples.

 4. MIDI Controller

-Nowadays MIDI controllers are very common instruments in most of the homes studios.
-These instruments make us one man army and make us able to produce music by just our own efforts.
+Nowadays MIDI controllers are very common instruments in most homes studios.
+These instruments make us a one-man army and make us able to produce music with just our own efforts.

-MIDI controllers are an important part of homes studios and you can’t skip them.
+MIDI controllers are an important part of home studios and you can’t skip them.